 Dr. Vadim Simonenko, physicist (deputy laboratory director, Chelyabinsk-70, Russia); author of many studies of the Soviet/Russian approach to arms control and nonproliferation; Soviet technical expert at arms-control negotiations.

-The authors’ mode of collaboration is somewhat unusual.
+The authors’ mode of collaboration was somewhat unusual.
 In the historical context, DeVolpi and Stanford represent the U.S./Western points of view.
 Where Soviet/Russian perspectives differ appreciably, Simonenko provides a different slant.
 And Minkov, now a American citizen, explains how culture and tradition on the two sides affected approaches to the issues that were controversial.

 Two of the authors (Minkov, left, and DeVolpi, right) at Chelyabinsk-70 nuclear-weapon museum with chief weapon designer Boris Litvinov, standing next to a replica of the largest nuclear bomb ever made (well over 50-megaton yield).
-Minkov and DeVolpi were the first outsiders ever admitted to the museum which had full-scale replicas of essentially all major Soviet nuclear weapons.
+Minkov and DeVolpi were the first outsiders ever admitted to the museum, which had full-scale replicas of essentially all major Soviet nuclear weapons.

-The three volumes of Nuclear Insights are a more readable version of the thorough and scholarly two volumes of NuclearShadowboxing.
+The three volumes of Nuclear Insights are a more readable version of the two thorough and scholarly volumes of NuclearShadowboxing.
 Omitted from Nuclear Insights are detailed appendices and all citations, as well as other technical information.